-Diagram 1 - Nylon tied to sinkers
+Diagram 12) - Nylon tied to sinkers

-Diagram 2 - Nylon tied to a lead weight
+Diagram 13) - Nylon tied to a lead weight

-An 8/0 to 10/0 barbless J-hook (simply squash or file off the barb yourself) is tied upside down to the end of the line on a dedicated rod and reel or hand line (thin rope) that is set aside for this purpose.
-The eye of the hook is tied to a bunch of heavy sinkers by means of strong nylon (Diagram 1) or inserted into a moulded lead weight (Diagram 2).
+An 8/o to 10/o barbless J-hook (simply squash or file off the barb yourself) is tied upside down to the end of the line on a dedicated rod and reel or hand line (thin rope) that is set aside for this purpose.
+The eye of the hook is tied to a bunch of heavy sinkers by means of strong nylon (see Diagram 12) or inserted into a moulded lead weight (see Diagram 13).
 The hook is inserted through the upper lip/jaw of the fish from the outside inwards, allowing the weight of the sinkers to hold it in place.
 Be careful not to drop the fish while inserting the hook into the upper jaw.
 The fish and inserted down-rigger is then carefully placed overboard and allowed to sink to the bottom.
 Once on the bottom, a firm tug/jerk on the line releases the hook, the fish swims off (as the inflated swim bladder has now been recompressed) and the down-rigger system is recovered.
 It is important to get the fish as deep as possible before it gets off the down-rigger and try not to have any sudden jerks on the line while the fish and weight are descending, as this will often dislodge the hook too soon causing the fish to float back to the surface.
 The SeaQualizer© which is now commercially available also works very well and basically consists of a boga-grip which is attached to the jaw of the fish and has a specially designed pressure release trigger which automatically releases the boga-grip at a predetermined depth/pressure.
 Please note that venting the fish by inserting a hypodermic needle into the swim bladder or simply pricking the stomach or other protruding organs to release the air pressure is not advised as it requires considerable skill to do this properly and may result in an infection which could kill the fish at a later stage.
+For more information on the down-rigger release weight system and barotrauma, please refer to the instructional videos provided.